 How to calibrate a pH meter

 Next, flush your sensor with distilled water.
-Do this, even if you didn’t have to clean it, to rinse away anything that may contaminate the buffer solution you’ll use in Step 3.
+We can do this, even if we didn’t have to clean it, to rinse away anything that may contaminate the buffer solution you’ll use in Step 3.
 After flushing, dab or pat away excess water with the paper towels.
-Don’t rub; you might charge or damage the sensor.
+We should not generally rub it more: you might charge or damage the sensor.

 Fill a beaker with your first buffer solution, then immerse your electrode in it.
-I know it’s tempting to just drop the sensor directly into the buffer bottle, but you’ll avoid contamination and extend the life of your buffer if you use the beaker.
+It’s easy to just drop the sensor directly into the buffer bottle, but we can avoid contamination and extend the life of a buffer if we use the beaker.

 Flush the pH sensor with distilled water again, then immerse it in another clean beaker with the second buffer solution.

-How often do I need to calibrate my pH meter?
+How often do we need to calibrate a pH meter?

-How often you need to adjust the sensor depends on the following:
+How often we need to adjust the meter depends on the following:

-- Stress your process conditions put on the sensor
+- Stress the process conditions put on the sensor

 - Sensor’s ability to withstand that stress

-In a drinking water application, you can expect stable conditions, so you may only need to calibrate once a month.
+In a drinking water application, we can expect stable conditions, so we may only need to calibrate once a month.
 A measuring point with a high temperature or high pH might need a weekly tweak.
-Use your experience – or borrow someone else’s – and pay attention to the diagnostics your system provides.
+We can use experience – or borrow someone else’s – and pay attention to the diagnostics the system provides.

 Adjustments in the field sometimes come with environmental challenges.
 However, digital sensors make maintenance much easier.
 In many cases, the microprocessor that converts the signal can do more, like store the adjustment values in its memory.
-That way, you can bring the sensor into a lab or workshop, connect it to a suitable device, and perform your adjustment.
-Then you can either reinstall it or set it aside as a nicely adjusted backup.
+That way, we can bring the sensor into a lab or workshop, connect it to a suitable device, and perform an adjustment.
+Then we can either reinstall it or set it aside as a nicely adjusted backup.

 A good pH meter calibration or adjustment will not only improve your process accuracy but also save time and money.
-Cleaning and adjusting your pH sensor properly will prolong its life, especially if you can do it in the workshop instead of in the field.
-Hope this guide helps those of you with pH sensors.
+Cleaning and adjusting a pH sensor properly will prolong its life, especially if you can do it in the workshop instead of in the field.

 To know more about pH meter calibration, you can get in touch with our engineers.